Skip to main content

 Score urgency and downside next.
 Check deadlines, open notices, missing filings, and whether the facts suggest more than a paperwork issue.

 A common complexity pattern is multiple unfiled years with penalties and collection notices.
-That can mean more document preparation and more IRS communication.
+That usually means more document preparation and more IRS communication.
 Before hiring, gather all IRS notices, list response dates, and list tax years that are missing or in question.

 Escalate when the work starts shifting from return mechanics to legal-risk strategy or potential non-administrative proceedings.
 Ask directly: who stays lead if this escalates, and who takes over the next procedural step if needed?